links2design/email-editor/README.md

-# Email Editor - Assigment
+# Email Editor - Demo

 This is the robust, fully featured email editor React app demo.
-The demo allows the visitor to create templates by adding text and images by simply drag and drop option.
+The demo allows the visitor to create template by adding text and images with simple drag and drop option.
 This README is a continuation of the article - pull down the master branch to complete code.

 - [Setup](#setup) - Follow these instructions to run the example email editor application.
 - [Features](#features) - Considerations when building a React-based email editor application for demo.